Weiping Qin: Biography

 In 2018, Qin made a public announcement that he intended running for the U.S. Congress in 2028., and joined the U.S. Navy in 2020.
 Qin established the Weiping Qin Freedom Scholarship in Harford Community College, he earned a Navy and Marine Corps Achievement Medal Award and University of Maryland Global Campus Volunteer of November Award in 2020.
 Qin received an honorable discharge from the U. S. Navy in November 2022.

+On May 25,2023, Dr. Felder presented Weiping Qin with the 2023 Harford Community College Distinguished Alumni Award.